Bunkai9448/digipet_PSP/RE_Guide.md

 .close
 ```

-- Following with sceUtilityMsgDialogInitStart.

-- Afterwards comes sceUtilitySavedataInitStart
+- Do the same for sceUtilityMsgDialogInitStart, and sceUtilitySavedataInitStart.

-- To finish this section, run your armips code.
+- Once you've done all the changes to the code run your armips script.

 ## Last Steps

-*This section is for completionist sake.*
+*This section is just for completionist sake.*
 - As you might guessed, you need to redo your ISO file to play.
 Use UMDGen and overwrite the old files with
 the new edited ones.
 Enjoy your modified game!